THE HIGH ATLAS MOUNTAINS

 1. Am I fit enough?

-This Three 4000m Peaks is a challenging itinerary which is made more difficult with the affects of altitude.
-You will cover a total of around 35km and 3200m height gain over 3 days.
+This Four 4000m Peaks is a challenging itinerary which is made more difficult with the affects of altitude.
+You will cover a total of around 35km and 3200m height gain.
 Ground conditions and/or weather can make this more difficult than expected.
-But don't over-tress, it's no where near as punishing as our Welsh 3000s itinerary.
+If you have a good level of hill fitness then that's a great start.

 Get in touch if you're unsure: mike@weswimrun.org